Ukraine1449/SimulatedInvestment/readme.md

-The code was mostly not created by me other then the main.py file.
+The only parts of this code written by me, are main.py and wsj_scrape.py